Shreyas-Adireddy/data_structures/README.md

-# Golang Stack, Queue, Deque with Concurrent Stack, Concurrent Queue, Concurrent Deque Data Structures Library w/ Generics
+# Golang Library for Stack, Queue, and Deque with Concurrent Versions Using Generics

 Welcome to the Golang Data Structures Library!
 This library provides a variety of efficient and thread-safe data structures implemented in Go, designed to enhance performance and concurrency handling in your applications.